mhalairt/poetry-lark/README.md

 # poetry-lark

 [Lark](https://github.com/lark-parser/lark) is a parsing toolkit for Python, built with a focus on ergonomics, performance and modularity.

+Lark can parse all context-free languages.
+To put it simply, it means that it is capable of parsing almost any programming language out there, and to some degree most natural languages too.

 This plugin integrates Lark into the Poetry build system and provides several commands for configuring standalone parsers using `pyproject.toml` and Poetry.

 ## Install